Optimize discrete loss with finite-difference physics constraint and time-stepping for PDE solving: Introduction

-These limitations have motivated new hybrid approaches that integrate deep learning with classical numerical discretizations, using established schemes to approximate derivatives while retaining the flexibility of learning-based representations\citep{li2024predicting}\citep{lu2025unsupervised}\citep{gao2022physics}.
-Training neural networks can be computationally intensive.
+These limitations have motivated new hybrid approaches that integrate deep learning with classical numerical discretizations, using established schemes to approximate derivatives while retaining the flexibility of learning-based representations~\citep{li2024predicting,lu2025unsupervised,gao2022physics}.
+Some works propose a hybrid approach incorporating stabilized FEM with PINN to leverage the robustness of classical discretizations ~\citep{cengizci2026pinn}.
+Others extend the PINN-Augmented SUPG with Shock-Capturing (PASSC) methodology from steady to unsteady problems, combining a semi-discrete stabilized FEM with a PINN-based correction strategy for transient convection-diffusion-reaction equations ~\citep{cengizci2026physics}.
+While these hybrid methods show promise, training neural networks can be computationally intensive.
 In addition, when neural networks are embedded within PDE solvers, convergence must be monitored not only through reductions in PDE residuals but also through the optimization of network parameters.
 This coupling complicates convergence diagnostics and may obscure whether the computed solution has truly converged.

 A complementary optimization-based approach is ODIL, which builds on conventional PDE discretizations and does not rely solely on a neural surrogate to represent the solution.
 Instead, it formulates the governing equations on discretized variables and minimizes a loss constructed from the discretized PDE residuals.
 The resulting optimization problem can be solved using gradient-based or Newton-type methods.
 By inheriting the structure and properties of the underlying discretization, ODIL better preserves physical consistency and numerical stability, mitigating ill-conditioned global objectives, unstable gradients, and AD-related overhead that commonly hinder PINNs.
 In addition, ODIL can be combined with modern machine-learning techniques to accelerate selected numerical components and improve overall computational efficiency.
 ODIL has been successfully applied to a range of incompressible viscous-flow settings~\citep{karnakov2023flow}.
 More recently, the ODIL framework has been extended to jointly infer both obstacle geometry and the associated flow field in three-dimensional steady-state supersonic flows~\citep{buhendwa2025data}.
 In parallel, efforts to improve ODIL efficiency have focused on alleviating loss ill-conditioning: Cao and Zhang~\citep{cao2025overcoming} proposed the stabilized gradient residual (SGR) loss, which is better conditioned than mean-squared residual objectives and can substantially accelerate convergence.